UiPath Documentation

 Creating an HTTP Webhook connection

-1. Select Integration Service from the left rail.
+1. Select Orchestrator from the product launcher.

-4. In the What application is this webhook for field, enter a descriptive name for the webhook application, something that makes it easy to identify which vendor or integration this connection represents.
+5. In the What application is this webhook for field, enter a descriptive name for the webhook application, something that makes it easy to identify which vendor or integration this connection represents.
 This value becomes the Connection Identifier.

-5. Configure the Challenge location
+6. Configure the Challenge location

 Choose how the vendor will send the challenge token so that UiPath can respond correctly: